1234-Ariel-code/gvae/scripts/verbatim_from_user/README.md

 - `figure_scripts/`
 - `scripts/`

-Use the archive file when you want the original pasted source bundle exactly as provided.
+Use the archive files/scripts when you want to run the complete gVAE pipeline on real datasets on your cluster.